Dre Campbell Farm

 Make sure that bird feeders are not easily accessible.

-Skunks love to eat bird seed, so if you have a bird feeder that is low to the ground or not secured, it’s likely that a skunk will find it and help itself to a meal.
+Skunks love to eat bird seed, so if you have a bird feeder that is low to the ground or unsecured, a skunk will likely find it and help itself to a meal.

 7. Put Up a Fence

 Another method is to put up a fence.
-Now, this won’t keep them out entirely, but it will make it more difficult for them to get into your yard.
+This fence won’t keep skunks out entirely, but it will make it more difficult for them to get into your yard.

 Bury the fence about a foot deep.